gbdev/pandocs/content/Reducing_Power_Consumption.md

 # Using the HALT Instruction

-The HALT instruction should be used whenever possible to reduce power consumption & extend the life of the batteries.
-This command stops the system clock, reducing the power consumption of both the CPU and ROM.
+The HALT instruction should be used whenever possible to reduce power consumption and extend battery life.
+This instruction halts the system clock, reducing the power consumption of both the CPU and ROM.

-The CPU will remain stopped until an interrupt *enabled by [the IE register ($FFFF)](#ffff-ie-interrupt-enable-r-w)* occurs at which point the interrupt is serviced and then the instruction immediately following the HALT is executed.
+The CPU will remain halted until an interrupt *enabled by [the IE register ($FFFF)](#ffff-ie-interrupt-enable-r-w)* occurs, at which point the interrupt is serviced (if IME is enabled) and then execution continues at the instruction immediately following the HALT.

-Depending on how much CPU time is required by a game, the HALT instruction can extend battery life anywhere from 5 to 50% or possibly more.
+Depending on how much CPU time is required by a game, the HALT instruction can extend battery life anywhere from 5% to 50% or possibly more.

-When waiting for a vblank event, this would be a BAD example:
+When waiting for a v-blank event, this would be a BAD example:

 ```
  .wait: